Stop the Pain, Save Your Tooth, and Revive Your Oral Health with Root Canal Therapy

 The procedure for a root canal

-The process starts with digital x-rays to determine the extent of tooth damage and the viability of the surrounding structures.
+The process starts with digital X-rays to determine the extent of tooth damage and the viability of the surrounding structures.
 If you are eligible for a root canal, we’ll precisely numb your gums to minimize pain during treatment.

 Next, we’ll isolate your tooth with a rubber dam to prevent saliva contamination.
 Then, we’ll create a small hole in your tooth to remove the infected tissues.
 After removing the diseased pulp chamber and other debris, we’ll thoroughly clean and sanitize your tooth to remove all traces of unwanted bacteria.
 The next step is filling your tooth with a rubbery material called gutta-percha.